 Discover the world around you with Nature Stewards

-Nature Stewards is a 6 to 10 week course that connects curious people with their local and wider habitats.
+Nature Stewards is a multi-week course that connects curious people with their local and wider habitats.
 It’s a great way to gain knowledge, learn practical skills and meet like-minded others in the local community.
-You will discover all sorts of ways to help nature at home and through local volunteering.
+You’ll discover all sorts of ways to help nature at home and through local volunteering.

 Run by conservation experts and hosted by local councils, the course covers: